ANXS/mysql/README.md

 These will be used to setup a new root user, or change the password of the existing one, once you have run your play, please remove the `mysql_current_root_password` variable, as it is no longer needed, and will cause subsequent plays to fail.

+Heres an example of how you might change the root password using the `-e` parameter:

+    ansible-playbook myplay.yml -e "mysql_current_root_password='current_pass' mysql_root_password='new_pass'" --sudo

 #### Testing
 This project comes with a VagrantFile, this is a fast and easy way to test changes to the role, fire it up with `vagrant up`